-- Enter code 99999999 if there is no Follow-Up Physician. - Enter code 99999999 if the Follow-Up Physician is "unknown" or "license number not assigned." - Enter the physician NPI code in the respective data item, if it is available.
+- Enter code 99999999 if there is no Follow-Up Physician. - Enter the physician NPI code in the respective data item if it is available.
 See Appendix P National Provider Identifier (NOP) Codes for further details.

-VII.2.11 Date of First Recurrence
+VII.2.10 Date of First Recurrence